 Archiving a remote directory locally

-Create an archive of a remote directory and save it locally:
+Create an archive of a remote directory with maximum compression and save it locally:

 Archiving a local directory to a remote host